 Battle of the Books - Students in grades 6 through 8 are invited to participate in Battle of the Books.
 Each year, a list of 10 titles is chosen by the middle school librarians in RHSD3.
 Students must read at least 6 of the titles to participate in the Battle.
 Students then compete as teams at the school level to determine a winning team of four to six participants to attend the district level Battle.
 The winning school at the district level receives a trophy to keep in their library for one year, until the next Battle.
 This program started in 2017 with a grant for the Rock Hill Schools Education Foundation.
-The list for the 2019-2020 Battle of the Books will be available in the summer of 2019.
+The list for the 2019-2020 Battle of the Books consists of 10 of the Junior Book Award titles.
+Click here for the reading list.
+Remember, you will have to take 10 question mulitple-choice tests in the fall on each book read, so you may want to take notes as you read.

 Sullivan Library Media Center's Digital Content